 4. Place the salad in a serving bowl and top with additional walnuts.

 Yet others serve Pistachio Salad for Thanksgiving or holiday gatherings.
 I can imagine that the tradition started in their family a number of years ago, and they want to keep it alive.
-I can relate.
-My family serves Strawberry Pretzel Salad at Christmas, and dinner wouldn’t be the same without it!

 No, unfortunately.
 Whipped topping contains stabilizers that support the weight of the pineapple and walnuts.
 Fresh whipped cream doesn’t contain the same stabilizers, and the other ingredients will cause the whipped cream to collapse under their weight.